Ken Holtzman: Draft and minor leagues

-Major league career

 Chicago Cubs (1965–1971)

-After three relief appearances in September 1965, Holtzman joined the Cubs' starting rotation in 1966, and had an 11–16 rookie campaign as the team finished in last place.
-The team's fortunes turned around, however, as they had winning years in every season from 1967 through 1971.
+The Cubs promoted Holtzman to the major leagues in September 1965.
+After making three relief appearances in 1965, Holtzman joined the Cubs' starting rotation in 1966, and had an 11–16 rookie campaign as the team finished in last place.

 As a promising Jewish left-hander, he was heralded as "the new Sandy Koufax."
-He pitched against Koufax in 1966 on September 25, and took the win by a 2–1 score.
-Koufax made his last regular-season appearance a week later, on October 2.
+He pitched against Koufax in 1966 on September 25, and took the win by a 2–1 score, becoming the last pitcher to beat Koufax during the regular season.
+Koufax would make his last regular-season appearance a week later, on October 2.
 Holtzman served in the National Guard in 1967 and was only available to play on weekends.
 He appeared in 12 games and had a 9–0 record.
-Through 2006, only four pitchers in baseball history were undefeated with more decisions.
-With his military obligations behind him, he became a strong second starter behind Ferguson Jenkins, and the Cubs began being successful in the National League for the first time since World War II.

 After going 11–14 in 1968, he posted consecutive 17-win seasons.
-Holtzman was named NL Player of the Month in May 1969 with a 6-0 record, a 2.16 ERA, and 44 strikeouts.
+Holtzman was named NL Player of the Month in May 1969 with a 6–0 record, a 2.16 ERA, and 44 strikeouts.

-That August 19, he pitched his first no-hitter at Wrigley Field against the eventual Western Division champion Atlanta Braves, winning 3–0 on Ron Santo's three-run home run and outdueling the Braves' Phil Niekro.
+That August 19, Holtzman pitched a no-hitter at Wrigley Field against the eventual Western Division champion Atlanta Braves, winning 3–0 on Ron Santo's three-run home run and outdueling the Braves' Phil Niekro.
 Holtzman had no strikeouts and three walks in the game.
 This was the first no-hitter by a Cub left-hander at Wrigley Field and the third no-hitter ever thrown without a strikeout (Earl Hamilton on August 30, 1912; Sad Sam Jones on September 4, 1923), a feat that has not been equaled since.
 In the seventh inning, Hank Aaron crushed a drive to left field that appeared to be a home run, but the wind held up the ball, enabling Billy Williams to catch the long fly ball in the recessed "well" at the wall in left field.
 Holtzman faced Aaron again in the ninth, and got him to ground out to second base to complete the no-hitter.
 The Cubs led the Eastern Division for much of the season before finishing in second place, eight games behind the eventual world champion New York Mets.

-In 1970, Holtzman had his best year with the Cubs, with a 17–11 record and a 3.38 ERA, and finished third in the NL in starts (38), fifth in both strikeouts (202) and innings pitched (287 2/3), sixth in complete games (15) and ninth in wins.
+In 1970, had a 17–11 record and a 3.38 ERA, and finished third in the NL in starts (38), fifth in both strikeouts (202) and innings pitched (287 2/3), sixth in complete games (15) and ninth in wins.
+Baseball historian Bill James considers the Cubs' 1970 rotation of Holtzman, Ferguson Jenkins, Milt Pappas, and Bill Hands was the best of the 1970s.